 Getting to the bottom of your newborn’s tummy troubles means playing detective and ruling out different potential issues.
 I have a whole post on “How to Help a Gassy Baby” and as always, please speak to your pediatrician for any of your tummy trouble concerns.

-Recap on what to do when you have a newborn not sleeping during the day
+What to do when you have a newborn not sleeping during the day recap

 When you have a newborn not sleeping during the day, it’s incredibly stressful and frustrating.
 And the fact that they are not sleeping during the day probably means they are becoming overtired, which means you are likely having more wake-ups than needed throughout the night.